QRL 2.0

 What this means for developers:

-- Write Solidity code as you would on Ethereum
+- Write Solidity-style code as you would on Ethereum

 - Use familiar tools: web3.js, Hardhat, Remix-style IDEs (Vortex)

-- Deploy with minimal changes - often just the first line of the contract
+- Deploy with minimal changes - often just the pragma line

 Network Parameters